Recoverable Robust Representatives Selection Problems with Discrete Budgeted Uncertainty: Experiments

 and thus the maximum number of iterations for M2, we note that

+M2 uses $O(n|\mathcal{C}|)$ up to many variables and constraints.
 We can therefore expect a sensitivity of M1 with respect to parameter $\Gamma$, while the efficiency of M2 will be less dependent on $\Gamma$, and more sensitive to changes in $K$.
-We therefore generate two sets of instances: \begin{itemize} \item Set $I_1$, where $K=10$ and $n_j=10$ for all $j\in[K]$.
+We therefore generate two sets of instances: \begin{itemize} \item Set $I_1$, where $K=10$ and $n_j=10$ for all $j\in[K]$, and $k=\Gamma/2$.
 We consider $\Gamma\in \{2,4,6,\ldots,100\}$ and generate 200 instances for each value of $\Gamma$ (a total of $10,000$).

 \item Set $I_2$, where $n_j=3$ for all $j\in[K]$, $\Gamma=K$, and $k=\Gamma/2$.
 We consider $K\in \{2,4,6,\ldots,60\}$ and generate 200 instances for each value of $K$ (a total of $6,000$). \end{itemize} For all instances, values $C_{ij}$, $\underline{c}_{ij}$ and $d_{ij}$ are chosen uniformly i.i.d.\! from $\{1,2,\ldots,100\}$.
 Values $p_j$ are chosen uniformly i.i.d.\! from $\{1,2,\ldots,n_j-1\}$.